MercurialG/veryfi-exercise/README.md

   The app will send the image to the Veryfi OCR API and return the processed data as a visualized receipt and JSON

 **System**
-index.js - handles all user interactions, connects to serverless function and passes props into components
+index.jsx - handles all user interactions, connects to serverless function and passes props into components
 pages/api/upload.js - serverless function, sends data to Veryfi OCR API and gets responses
-/components - all the ui components
+/components - directory with all the ui components

 **Acknowledgements**
 This app uses the Veryfi OCR API to process receipt data.